mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_uri_t.rst

 MONGOC_URI_HEARTBEATFREQUENCYMS            heartbeatfrequencyms              The interval between server monitoring checks.
 Defaults to 10,000ms (10 seconds) in pooled (multi-threaded) mode, 60,000ms (60 seconds) in non-pooled mode (single-threaded).
 MONGOC_URI_SERVERSELECTIONTIMEOUTMS        serverselectiontimeoutms          A timeout in milliseconds to block for server selection before throwing an exception.
 The default is 30,0000ms (30 seconds).
 MONGOC_URI_SERVERSELECTIONTRYONCE          serverselectiontryonce            If "true", the driver scans the topology exactly once after server selection fails, then either selects a server or returns an error.
 If it is false, then the driver repeatedly searches for a suitable server for up to ``serverSelectionTimeoutMS`` milliseconds (pausing a half second between attempts).
 The default for ``serverSelectionTryOnce`` is "false" for pooled clients, otherwise "true".
 Pooled clients ignore serverSelectionTryOnce; they signal the thread to rescan the topology every half-second until serverSelectionTimeoutMS expires.
 MONGOC_URI_SOCKETCHECKINTERVALMS           socketcheckintervalms             Only applies to single threaded clients.
-If a socket has not been used within this time, its connection is checked with a quick "isMaster" call before it is used again.
+If a socket has not been used within this time, its connection is checked with a quick "hello" call before it is used again.
 Defaults to 5,000ms (5 seconds).
 MONGOC_URI_DIRECTCONNECTION                directconnection                  If "true", the driver connects to a single server directly and will not monitor additional servers.
 If "false", the driver connects based on the presence and value of the ``replicaSet`` option.
 ========================================== ================================= =========================================================================================================================================================================================================================